infinity-technical/platform-engineering/README.md

 * [Ansible](https://github.com/geerlingguy/ansible-role-apache)
 * [Saltstack](https://docs.saltstack.com/en/latest/ref/states/all/salt.states.apache.html)

 Of these, Puppet is preferred as the Apache httpd module can scale from managing a single machine to many, has a small installation footprint, requires no extra infrastructure, is actively supported by Puppet Labs and many contributors.
+PuppetLabs Forge contains a module for management of the Apache web server.
+The quality of Puppet modules from the PuppetLabs Forge is as variable as can be expected from public contributions.
+The Apache module is provided and maintained by PuppetLabs and can be considered suitable for this assignment.

+Puppet commonly utilises one or more Puppet Masters to manage the state of a number of slave machines.
+FOr the purposes of this exercise, Puppet will be run on the target machien and no Puppet Master will be required.

-Chef is of similar maturity and sophistication, but introduces a requirement for an extra machine to manage a master, which manages the web server state.
+Chef is of comparable maturity and sophistication to Puppet but introduces a requirement for an extra machine to manage a master, which manages the web server state.
+The provision of additional infrastructure would introduce complexity to the solution.

 Ansible similarly requires a master server and uses SSH to manage the web server state.

 Saltstack similarly uses SSH to connect to web servers but installation of agents to managed servers is preferred.
+Minimising the footprint of the solution is preferred.

 ## 7 Solution documentation

-Documenatary information about the solution will be published here
+Bootstrapping will take the form of running a provided Bash script to check for and if necessary install required utilities, a version of Puppet that provides the modules subcommand, the PuppetLabs Apache module and manifests (along with any Puppet files, Puppet templates and Hiera data) to manage the system state.

+Consideration will be given to ensuring that Puppet regularly performs any state correction required.

 ### 7.1 Identifying flaws in the current Apache web server configuration